Did you know?

 Of 17 penguin species in the world, African penguins are the only one that breeds in Africa.
 African Penguins were moved to the Endangered list in May 2010.

+To understand our penguins is to understand their history.
 The story of this penguin colony in Cape Town started in 1983 when a pair was spotted on Foxy Beach at Boulders.
 The birds came to False Bay from Dyer Island.
 At the time, False Bay was closed to commercial fishing.
 For the newcomers, abundant food and breeding sites meant the African penguin population at Boulders soared.

 Travel tips & Planning info